Vertabreak/Verts-ESO-Addon-Pack/README.md

 # Verts-ESO-Addon-Pack
-this is curated addon pack that i personally use in ESO.

-place the addon folder in the usual place to install

-/My Documents/Elder Scrolls Online/live/

-also included is a self contained java version of minion intended for use with linux.
+included is a self contained java version of minion intended for use with linux.

+Linux Users go to properties of start.sh and make it executable.

+open a terminal cd to its directory

+run start.sh with command ./start.sh

+use minion as usual.

 everything is licenced to its respective owner ive just curated it all in one place.